amgadabdelhafez/youtube-subscription-manager/README.md

 # YouTube Subscription Manager

 This Python script helps manage YouTube subscriptions, allowing users to update a local database of subscriptions, import subscriptions between accounts, and process watch history.
-It now supports managing subscriptions for multiple accounts.
+It now supports managing subscriptions for multiple accounts and uses real-time quota information from the YouTube API.

 ## Features

 - Update local database with YouTube subscriptions for multiple accounts
 - Import subscriptions from one YouTube account to another
 - Process watch history from Google Takeout
-- Respect YouTube API quota limits
+- Real-time YouTube API quota management
 - Support for subscriptions shared between two accounts

 ## Requirements